camlinke/wordcount/part2.md

   ! data from another database with pgbackups:restore.
   Use `heroku addons:docs heroku-postgresql` to view documentation.
 ```
 Now when we run heroku config again we should the connection settings for our URL.
-Rather than hard code the database url into our app like we did with our local one, we are going to import the uri of our database in from the environment variable, similar to how we're importing our config settings.
+Similar to how we set up the config for our local database, we are going to import the uri of our database in from the environment variable.
 Add the following line to both the staging and production config classes that you have set up in config.py
 ```python
 SQLALCHEMY_DATABASE_URI = os.environ['DATABASE_URL']
 ```